 Areas of Interest

-Dr. Brenner's research is focused on functional genomic, proteomic and bioinformatics approaches to study cancer to discover novel therapeutic approaches that benefit patients (precision medicine) and to help understand the mechanisms that drive cancer progression.
-Brenner’s lab has identified novel approaches to overcome PI3K and EGFR inhibitor resistance pathways in head and neck squamous cell carcinoma as well as discovered novel driving lesions in clinically aggressive mucoepidermoid carcinomas.
-Current studies build on this previous work and are now focused on understanding how tumor cells and the surrounding microenvironment adapt to precision-guided therapies, including immunotherapy, with the goal of identifying new clinical trials that may benefit each head and neck cancer patient.
-Additional research is focused on understanding how to leverage precision-guided therapies to improve the immune response to cancer, and if immune checkpoint inhibitors can be used to prevent cancer initiation.
-Brenner and his team are also interested in advancing liquid biomarker (blood or saliva) based tests that can be used for early detection of disease and to give real time information on each patients response to treatment.
+Dr. Brenner's research is focused on genomic and bioinformatics approaches to discover novel strategies that benefit patients with head and neck cancer (precision medicine).
+Dr. Brenner’s lab has identified novel approaches to overcome PI3K inhibitor resistance pathways in head and neck squamous cell carcinoma as well as discovered novel driving lesions in both common and uncommon head and neck cancers, including human papilloma virus (HPV) positive head and neck cancer and salivary gland tumors.
+Current studies build on this previous work and are now focused on understanding how head and neck tumors with PI3K pathway alterations adapt to precision-guided therapies, and if immune checkpoint inhibitors can be used to prevent cancer initiation of pre-cancerous lesions.
+With the goal of initiating new clinical trials that benefit head and neck cancer patients, additional research is focused on understanding how to leverage precision medicine approaches to improve the immune response to cancer.
+Finally, Dr. Brenner and his team are also using genomic information to develop liquid biomarker (blood or urine) based tests and studying how these tests can be used for early detection of head and neck cancer or to give real time information of treatment responses to patients.

 Honors & Awards